mtgleeson/grails-hibernate-search-plugin/README.md

 * FullTextField: Applied to any String, Character or Enum
 * KeywordField: Applied to any String, Character or Enum if `analyze` is `false`
+* ScaledNumberField: Applied to BigDecimal and BigInteger when declaring a decimalScale
 * GenericField: Applied to any other type of class

 #### Property Mappings